 The prostate gland is part of the male reproductive system.
 It makes and stores a milky fluid that forms part of semen.
 The prostate wraps around a tube called the urethra.
 The urethra allows urine to flow out of the body.

-Treatment for Enlarged Prostate & Prostate Cancer
+Enlarged Prostate & Prostate Cancer Treatment at UVA Health

 A TURP is done when a man has an enlarged, noncancerous prostate.
 This is called benign prostatic hyperplasia (BPH).
 In BPH, the prostate grows and presses against the urethra and bladder.
 The pressure can cause problems with the normal flow of urine.
 A TURP helps improve the flow of urine.